 Next, I examined the calibration of BISG and ML approaches.
 Figure \ref{fig:calibration} plots calibration curves for each method and each combination of state and race.
 A well-calibrated model will fall close the identity line.
 Being under the identity line means that too much probability is assigned to a given race/ethnicity, and being above it means not enough probability has been assigned.

-Insufficient calibration has fairness implications \cite{corbett-davies_measure_2018}.
-Assigning excess probability to one race/ethnicity may lead to over-weighting that group in downstream analyses, and vice versa for under-calibration.
-For a given application, researchers may seek to achieve the best calibration possible, or may seek the method that minimizes over- or under-calibration for particular groups of interest.

 In most cases, BISG appears equally or worse-calibrated than ML models, particularly for Asian and Hispanic voters.
 The one case where BISG appears better calibrated is for Asian voters in California.
-Both models do not assign enough probability to Californian voters being Asian, but the supervised model is the more poorly-calibrated of the two.
+Both models do not assign enough probability to the Asian category for Californian voters, but the ML models appear more poorly calibrated than BISG.
 This poor calibration likely results from the relatively extreme size of the Asian population in California.
-Supervised models trained on other states are partially informed by the base rates of each race/ethnicity in each state, and California has the largest Asian share of any state in the country.
+ML models trained on other states are partially informed by the base rates of each race/ethnicity in each state, and California has the largest Asian share of any state in the country.

 In general, the calibration curves for the two methods appear on the same side of the identity line.
 The exception is for Hispanics in Florida, where BISG is over-calibrated and the supervised method is under-calibrated.
 It is unclear why BISG appears over-calibrated, though the under-calibration of the supervised method is likely again due to differences in the base-rate share of Hispanics in Florida compared to the other states under study.